 Section 1557 Grievance Procedure

 It is the policy of Cappella of Grand Junction not to discriminate on the basis of race, color, national origin, sex, age or disability.
 Cappella of Grand Junction has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 1557 of the Affordable Care Act (42 U.S.C.
 18116) and its implementing regulations at 45 CFR part 92, issued by the U.S. Department of Health and Human Services.
 Section 1557 prohibits discrimination on the basis of race, color, national origin, sex, age or disability in certain health programs and activities.
-Section 1557 and its implementing regulations may be examined at Cappella of Grand Junction, 2855 Owl Hoot Trail, Steamboat Springs, CO 80487
+Section 1557 and its implementing regulations may be examined at Cappella of Grand Junction, 628 26 1/2 Road, Grand Junction, CO 81506.

 Any person who believes someone has been subjected to discrimination on the basis of race, color, national origin, sex, age or disability may file a grievance under this procedure.
 It is against the law for Cappella of Grand Junction to retaliate against anyone who opposes discrimination, files a grievance, or participates in the investigation of a grievance.
 Procedure: